-Instrument Our instrument for firm credit is:
+Instruments Our instrument for firm credit is:

-$$D_j^{HCI} \times D_n^{Target}, \tag{3.3}$$
+$$IV{nj} = D_j^{HCI} \times D_n^{Target}, \tag{3.7}$$

-the mid-1970s.
+&lt;sup>17South Korea's economic backwardness relative to North Korea limited South Korea's military expenditures.
+According to the estimates from the Bank of Korea, South Korea's real GNP per capita was below North Korea's until the mid-1970s.
 In 1972, North Korea's annual military expenditures were about 100% larger than South Korea's (Moon and Lee, 2009).
 Only in the late 1970s did South Korea's military expenditures surpass North Korea's.

-&lt;sup>16The targeted regions were Busan, Changwon, Guje, Gumi, Jinhae, Masan, Pohang, Ulsan, and Yeosu (Yeocheon).
+&lt;sup>18The targeted regions were Busan, Changwon, Guje, Gumi, Jinhae, Masan, Pohang, Ulsan, and Yeosu (Yeocheon).
 The industrial complexes in Changwon and Guje were newly constructed after 1973.
 In the other regions, existing industrial infrastructure was expanded (see Enos and Park, 1988, p.
 36).
-Each industrial complex had its specialized sector (Appendix Table A2).
+Each industrial complex had its specialized sector (Appendix Table A1).

-&lt;sup>17The president himself was born in the inland targeted region, Gumi.
+&lt;sup>19The president himself was born in the inland targeted region, Gumi.